How we score a neighbourhood

 Measures whether cycling is practical — not just possible.
 We value nearby infrastructure, prefer protected facilities where available, and consider how useful cycling is for reaching destinations.

-• Where timetable data is missing, Transit Score falls back to proximity-only (no frequency signal), but uses the same overall scaling when calibration data is present so the headline score stays on the same kind of scale.
+- Where timetable data is missing, the public transport score falls back to proximity-only (no frequency signal), but uses the same overall scaling when calibration data is present so the headline score stays on the same kind of scale.

 Livability Score (overall)